 In 2016, an annex was added to the museum complex, but it faced issues like mold, insects, and corrosion due to insufficient windows and ventilation.
 Since 2017, efforts have focused on reviewing and rebuilding the annexe to resolve these problems.
 The main Napier Museum building has also been renovated to preserve its historical significance and functionality for future generations.
 Overall, the Napier Museum is a testament to Thiruvananthapuram’s rich architectural and historical heritage.

-Architecture of the Napier Museum
+Architecture Of The Napier Museum

 Marvel at the stunning architecture of Napier Museum in Kerala